simonknittel/discord-bot-api/README.md

 OR

 1. Copy the plugin to the [plugins](./plugins) directory
-2. Start up your bot and enable the plugin with `!enable <plugin>`
+2. Start your bot and enable the plugin with `!enable <plugin>`
     * Example: `!enable dice`

 Update your bot
 ---
-The bot will notify the owner if there is a new version available.
+The bot will notify the owner if there is a new release available.
 It will check the version on the start and every 60 minutes after that.

 1. Download the latest release here: https://github.com/simonknittel/discord-bot-api/releases/latest
-2. Copy over your old `config.json`.
+2. Keep your old `config.json`
-    * Make sure to read the changelog for any important changes
+    * Make sure to read the changelog for important changes

 Develop your own plugin
 ---